 ~ Mirabai Bush, The Secular Buddhist Podcast, Episode 156

 Daniel Barbezat, professor of economics at Amherst college, leads his introductory economics students on walks through the local mall, tasking them to mindfully observe how their desires are triggered, and subsequently fade away.
-Such transient desires are at the root of many economic decisions.
-Yet contemplative practice tends to reveal such impulsive desires as illusory, impermanent, and ultimately unsatisfying.
-A life built upon appeasing desires, which generally takes the form of maximizing pleasure and minimizing pain, is shown to be a mere palliative – far from an existentially enriching blueprint.
+Such transient desires are at the root of many economic decisions — and with good cause.
+Living in constant pursuit of desire satisfaction almost single-handedly kept the species alive for thousands of years.
+But in an age where the evolving task is to trade up from survival to meaning, subsistence to fulfillment, this may no longer be an adequate scheme.
+Contemplative practice tends to reveal such impulsive desires as illusory, impermanent, and ultimately unsatisfying.
+A life built upon appeasing desires — though well suited for survival — seems far from an existentially enriching blueprint.

 In economic terms, this variety of desires depicts two competing self-models.
 The first tends to be more impulsive, it wants things instinctually, and is very tuned into the exterior environment.
 Well advertised meals, flashy cars, and sex all stir this self up.
 The second wants to want things, like a healthy lifestyle, productive reading habits, and vibrant relationships.
 Daniel Kahneman referred to these as two different modes of thinking, System 1 (unconscious, impulsive self) and System 2 (conscious, reasoning self).
 This exploration of the self still doesn’t get at the basic question of what a self is, but it does challenge a basic tenet of modern economics: that all tastes are created equal.

 Modern economics prides itself on remaining value-neutral; it doesn’t judge what you spend your money on.
 The only rubric for success is economic wellbeing, in which an acquisitive ideology flourishes – more is always better.